artefactory/artefactory-connectors-kit/docs/source/getting_started.rst

   - Class attributes should be the previously defined click options.
   - The class should have a ``write()`` method, writing the stream object to the destination.

+``config.py`` (Optional)

+This module gathers all configuration variables.

+In addition, it's also managing reader's data validation thanks to Pydantic.
+Each writer needing attributes to work, must have a configuration class complying with:

+    - Class name should be ``<WriterName>Config()``.
+    - It should inherit from ``BaseModel`` from Pydantic.
+    - Each class attribute should be declared with its name, its type and its default value if the attribute isn't required.
+    - If some attributes need additional processing, other ``@validator`` functions should be created for each of them.

 ``helper.py`` (Optional)

 This module gathers all helper functions used in the ``writer.py`` module.

-``config.py`` (Optional)

-This module gathers all configuration variables.

 2. In parallell, create unit tests for your methods under the ``tests/`` directory

 3. Add your click-decorated writer function to the ``ack/writers/__init__.py`` file

+4. Add your writer class and your config class to the ``ack/writers/writers_classes.py`` file as ``(ClassWriter, ClassConfig)``.
+If there is no config class, it should be ``(ClassWriter,)``

-4. Complete the documentation:
+5. Complete the documentation:

     - Add your writer to the list of existing writers in the :ref:`overview:Available Connectors` section.
     - Add your reader to the list of existing readers in the repo's ``./README.md``.
-    - Create dedicated documentation for your writer CLI command on the :ref:`writers:Writers` page.
+    - Create dedicated documentation for your writer CLI and JSON command on the :ref:`writers:Writers` page.
 It should include the followings sections: *Quickstart - Command name - Command options*